 - Some unneutered males may be less friendly toward their human family members, too.

 See the handout “Neutering in Cats” for more information.

 If I choose to breed my cat, when should I start?

 All cats should have identification.
-Even strictly-indoor cats have been known to escape the confines of their safe homes and become lost.
-Cats often do not tolerate collars well, so ID tags are not the best option for pet identification.
-The best way to identify your cat is to have your veterinarian insert a microchip under the skin.
-A microchip, pictured to the right with pennies for scale, is a tiny device that is implanted with a needle much like any other injection.
-The microchip contains a unique number that you register with a database along with your contact information.
+Even strictly indoor cats have been known to escape the confines of their safe homes and become lost.
+Cats often do not tolerate collars well and they have the potential to cause injury, so ID tags are not the best option for pet identification.

 Adding a kitten to your family is a lot of fun.
 Remember that kittens are very energetic, so be prepared to build play routines into your daily routine.
 Discourage play that encourages your kitten to play with your hands directly and offer ‘kitten safe’, stimulating toys.
 Providing your kitten with the health care she needs will set her up for a long, healthy, happy life.

 © Copyright 2022 LifeLearn Inc. Used and/or modified with permission under license.